Ultimate Guide to Agile Methodology – PART 1

 As previously noted, an Inception Deck is very similar to software design documents, which I hope you’re all familiar with!

+If you’re not, it just so happens that Tara AI has a template you can use for this.
 To learn more about software design documents, see this post: How To Create Software Design Documents

 Team adoption of agile methodology

 Don’t expect your business or your team to be ecstatic over the adoption of a new methodology.

 There’s almost certain to be pushback and confusion when implementing any new way of doing things.

 These are challenges you must overcome!

 However, in order to get people to buy in, you also cannot make agile software development feel like it’s being forced upon the stakeholders.